 How some 'psychics' use psychology to screw you

 Let's cut to the chase.
 Most psychics are crooks.
 Most horoscopes are fluff.
 Most 'clairvoyants' are cheats.
-Now, I would never be so bold as to suggest that the entire enterprise built around the mystical understanding of the world is a sham, but certainly whatever truth there is to be known is obscured by legions of charlatans.
-Why are there so many?
-Two reasons:
+I would never be so bold as to suggest that the entire enterprise built around the mystical understanding of the world is a sham, but certainly whatever truth there is to be known is obscured by legions of charlatans.

-- partially due to our innate search for deeper meaning in this world; and
+- our innate search for deeper meaning in this world is often most compelling when we're at our most vulnerable; and

-The Forer effect is the bit that's screwing us (so much that it's also known as the Barnum effect)
+The Forer effect is the bit we can do something about—an effect so commonly abused that it's also known as the Barnum effect.

 We're gullible, and here's why: